Set up Google Pay™

 1. Obtain IDs and a publishable API key

-- In the Organization info section, note the ID value.
+3. In the Organization details section, note the ID value.

-- In the Website section, note the ID value.
+4. In the Website section, note the ID value.
 If you have not created a website yet, see Add new or additional websites.
-An organization is created automatically when you sign up to Rebilly.
+When you first log in to Rebilly, you create an organization as part of the setup process.
+A default website is created when a new organization is created.

-- In the API keys page, note the Secret key value.
-If you have not yet created an API key, click Add API key, complete the form, make sure you select Publishable in the API Key Type and note the Secret key value.
+3. In the API keys page, note the Secret key value.
+If you have not yet created an API key, click Create API key, complete the form, make sure you select Publishable in the API key type and note the Secret key value.

-- In top right of the screen, click Add API key.
+4. In top right of the screen, click Create API key.

-- In the API Key Type section, select Publishable, then complete the form and click Save API key.
+2. In the API key type section, select Publishable, then complete the form and click Save API key.

 2. Set up Google Pay™